How to estimate tile for a floor or wall

 How much waste should I add for tile?

-10% is common for straightforward installs.
-Use 15% or more for diagonal patterns, lots of corners, or small rooms.
+10% is common for straightforward installs with a simple straight layout.
+Use 15% or more for diagonal or patterned layouts, lots of corners, many penetrations, or strict pattern/vein matching.
+In small cut-heavy spaces, waste is often driven by room shape, not room size (project dependent).

 Should I subtract cabinets or vanities?